nicoalba/spectro-assignment/writing-assignment.md

   Warning  BackOff    3m (x5 over 10m)     kubelet            Back-off pulling image "my-webapp:v2"
 ```

-Ouput explanation:

-For each container in the pod, this output lists important information:
+For each container in the pod, this output lists:

 - Metadata and status:
   - Name, Namespace, Labels